FuelRats/pipsqueak3/README.md

 > ## NOTE:
 > ontop of pip you must have installed `pipenv`, this guide assumes this fact.

 > If you are not using pipenv, please see [Pipfile](Pipfile) for the list of required libraries.
-You will need to install these manually.
+ You will need to install these libraries manually.

 1. Clone the repository from the ``master`` branch, or for bleeding edge, use ``develop``.
 Please keep in mind, Develop changes frequently and may be broken.
 2. Install the project's requirements, `pipenv install`